marcinkapica/gatsby-blog/content/blog/jsx-overview/index.md

 First attribute value is passed as string.
 Rest are expressions with boolean, number, array and an object respectively.

 Because JSX is transpiled to JavaScript function, some standard attribute names, e.g. `class` or `for`, are not valid.
-In this case we need to use other names - `className` or `htmlFor`.
-The attribute names should be written using `camelCase` naming convention.
+In this case we need to use `className` or `htmlFor`.
+The attribute names should be written using `camelCase` convention.

 Additionally, React introduces few new attributes that are not present in normal DOM.
 One of this attributes is `key` which is used within dynamically generated lists.